Impact at ecoligo: How we calculate the CO₂ savings of our projects

 The calculation of CO2 savings is based on several parameters.
 Once these have been determined for a solar installation, the actual calculations can follow.

-Specific annual yield [MWh/MWp/a]: This value, which looks complicated at first glance, defines the amount of energy that a solar system produces per installed MWp per year.
+Specific annual energy yield [MWh/MWp/a]: This value, which looks complicated at first glance, defines the amount of energy that a solar system produces per installed MWp per year.
 This yield can vary depending on the strength of the solar radiation, the orientation of the solar system, the components used, and its age.
 To calculate the CO2 savings of a system, we use the specific annual energy yield calculated in the system simulation before the system is built.

 Once all of these six baseline parameters have been determined for a solar project, the CO2 savings of the solar installation can be calculated, as well as the CO2 savings achieved relative to a determined amount of investment in the project.